• Start

 api::timeout($req: object, $next: function, $duration: duration)

-For more details on how this works, see this section of the page.
+For more details on how this works, see this section on this page.

 API DEFINITION